aanikaatluri/perceptron/OVERVIEW.md

 - **Traditional VMS / CCTV platforms** — Milestone, Genetec, Verkada, etc. Excellent at storage, playback, and motion triggers.
 They detect *that something moved* but do not reason about *what safety violation occurred* or draft narrative fields for a report.
 - **Manual review + generic form software** — SharePoint forms, PDF templates, EHS suites.
 The human still does all visual interpretation and wording.

 Neither answers a natural-language question or produces a structured, timestamped event list tied to visual evidence.
-That gap is where a **VLM with semantic video understanding and structured output** belongs.
+This gap is where a **VLM with semantic video understanding and structured output** can make a meaningful impact.

 The audience spans three tiers with the same underlying primitive: